rcalixte/wayland-book/src/wayland-display/creation.md

 The "name" argument is the name of the Wayland display, which is typically `"wayland-0"`.
-You can swap the `NULL` for this in our test client and try for yourself - it's likely to work.
+You can swap the `NULL` for this in our test client and try for yourself &mdash; it's likely to work.
 This corresponds to the name of a Unix socket in `$XDG_RUNTIME_DIR`. `NULL` is preferred, however, in which case libwayland will:

 1. If `$WAYLAND_DISPLAY` is set, attempt to connect to `$XDG_RUNTIME_DIR/$WAYLAND_DISPLAY`